 "Why, what's so bad about your mother coming to see you?"

 "For one thing, I have an invisible warrior staying with me that only I can see.
 You've managed to embarrass me with Lilli, with my coworkers and just about everybody else I know around here, I shudder to think what will happen when you have to be around my mother for several days."

 For a moment, it looked like Xena was going to give an angry retort, but then she just looked away with a pained expression, and said nothing.

 It was with extremely mixed feelings that Isabelle awaited the arrival of her mother at the train station a few days later.
 Xena had promised to keep a low profile, but Xena being who she was, Isabelle doubted whether the warrior even knew the meaning of that expression.

-Today was another fog-filled, wet day, as far from the fondly remembered White Christmases of her childhood as one could possibly imagine.
+Today was another fog-filled, wet day, as if the weather was determined to match her lack of enthusiasm at the impending visit.
 The heavy mist consisted of droplets that were not quite large enough to actually be considered rain, happily seeping through clothing and defying the umbrellas some people were bravely, uselessly, holding over their heads.

 In the mist, the headlights of the approaching train looked like an eerie, disembodied thing floating silently closer.
 The grinding screech of the brakes came almost as a shock when the engine shuddered to a stop and the doors flew open with a sneeze of pneumatics and a whoosh of hot air.

 As the people poured out, Isabelle scanned the crowd, hoping against hope that she had come here in vain.
 Her shoulders drooped when she saw the familiar figure of her mother weave her way through a mass of people mostly taller than herself.
 Just as well Xena had agreed to stay home, she was nervous enough already.

 Heaving a sigh, she put a smile on her face and barged forward to meet her mother halfway.